bradvin/wordpress-gallery-interceptor/README.md

 add_filter('gallery_container_end', 'gallery_intercept_container_end', 10, 3);
 ```

-### gallery_intercept_separator Filter
+### gallery_column_separator Filter

-Introduce a new filter `gallery_intercept_separator` which can be used to alter the separator markup of the gallery.
+Introduce a new filter `gallery_column_separator` which can be used to alter the separator markup of the gallery.
 This filter can be used to override the <br /> tag that is inserted when the column count is met.

 Paramters: